StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ```
 When putting the long directory name in the command above, do not place brackets around it.
 This will rename your directory to **'collapsed_table**'.

 Navigate to the **'collapsed_table'** directory and then the **'data'** directory within.
 You will see a **'feature-table.biom'** file.
-We need to convert this file to tsv format so that it is readable by programs like Excel.
+We need to convert this file to a tsv format so that it is readable by programs like Excel.
 This can be achieved by typing:

 ```
 biom convert -i feature-table.biom -o feature_table.txt --to-tsv